lunar-build/ihg/README.md

       enabled: false
 ````

 * Define admin passwords, database passwords and other sensitive data in /trellis/group_vars/development/vault.yml.
 This has been encrypted in order that it can be committed to the repo.
+At the root of the trellis directory, add a file called .vault_pass.
+Paste in the password for this repository.
+This is stored in Last Pass under 'Lunar base theme encryption password'.

 To edit the development vault file, run the following command:
 ````
 ansible-vault edit trellis/group_vars/development/vault.yml
 ````
+When prompted, supply the Lunar base theme encryption password.

 * Ensure that the site name matches the one defined in /trellis/group_vars/development/wordpress_sites.yml.
 For example:
 ````